mprevot/ReviewNdepend/README.md

 Some rules can be adjusted, quantitative ones, to match personal/organization style and needs.
 Some rules were not actually relevant, at least in my case, eg., empty interfaces, which weren't recommended to be used empty: they were asked to be used as concrete contracts; however in my case I use empty interfaces for Prism implementation, empty interfaces which allow some useful abstraction on types, and categories changes, in that case for DI purposes.

+Another example: I had a method with too high **nesting depth** and **IL LOC** (intermediate language lines of code); actually my code was as good as it could be, ie., as close to the concept in my mind as it could be, and refactoring with functions would make it less readable.
+In that case, the metrics where interesting but not in the end relevant.
+This might be seen as a frequent discordance between scientists and software engineers: scientists don't really have the practice to refactor a complex code with functions, this is cumbersome to read at first sight, but when we are in the code (ie., when we have all the underlying ideas connected in mind), it's as good as it can be.

+A remark.
+Actually many open source code are written in the scientist way, especially c code, and sometimes refactoring is not really improving anything.

-I adjusted several rules in Ndepend 2017.2 to match my needs, but the set of selected rules weren't remembered.
-Which was corrected in the following release, 2017.3.
+In the end, I adjusted several rules in Ndepend 2017.2 to match my needs.

 ## User experience

 The user experience is satisfying and perfectible, and improved from 2017.2 to 2017.3.
-In particular there is context help that can be inspiring.
+I appreciate in particular there is context help that can be inspiring.

 Ndepend is not really a plug and play plugin, it requires some learning from the engineer in order to know what can be asked, and how to take advantage of the metrics and their presentations.
 The library of rules is extensive and a lot can be learnt in terms of the code crafting.

 I was definitely not using all the metrics, and a selection might need to be done.
 I found that (especially with many 2017.2 false positives) actually it might be interesting to be able to share sets of custom rules, depending on style, kind of project, and design requirements, in a market place or something.
 I'll come back to that later.

 In a nutshell, what is the experience ?